Celebrate Hispanic Heritage Month: Honoring Rich Cultures & Histories

 Smithsonian Latino Center

-The Smithsonian Latino Center is all about celebrating and understanding the rich contributions of to the United States.
+The Smithsonian Latino Center is all about celebrating and understanding the rich contributions of Latinos to the United States.
 This place is a goldmine of stories and experiences that highlight Latino presence in history and culture.

 They’ve got a bunch of cool programs and projects, from educational resources to community events.
 These efforts shine a light on how Latinos have rocked fields like business, art, science, and public service.
 If you’re curious about Latino heritage, the center’s resources are packed with knowledge and inspiration.
 Check out more latino heritage month culture resources on our site.